Edingthorpe

-Edingthorpe Edingthorpe is a small village and former civil parish, now in the parish of Bacton, in the North Norfolk district, in the county of Norfolk, England.
+Edingthorpe is a small village and former civil parish, now in the parish of Bacton, in the North Norfolk district, of the English county of Norfolk.
 The village is located 10 mi south-east of Cromer and 18 mi north-east of Norwich.
-In 1931 the parish had a population of 213.
-On 1 April 1935 the parish was abolished and merged with Bacton under the County of Norfolk Review Order, 1935.

 History

 Edingthorpe's name is of mixed Anglo-Saxon and Viking origin and derives from an amalgamation of the Old English and Old Norse for Eadgyth's or Eadgifu's farmstead or settlement.
 The etymology of Edingthorpe is unusual because both Eadgyth and Eadgifu are feminine names.

 Edingthorpe is not listed in the Domesday Book.

+In the Seventeenth Century, Edingthorpe Hall was built in the Jacobean style.
+The building was damaged by a fire in the Nineteenth Century and subsequently restored.

+On 1 April 1935 the parish was abolished and merged with Bacton under the County of Norfolk Review Order, 1935.

 Geography

-Edingthorpe falls within the constituency of North Norfolk and is represented at Parliament by Duncan Baker MP of the Conservative Party.
-For the purposes of Local Government, Edingthorpe is in the district of North Norfolk.
+In 1931 the parish had a population of 213.
+This was the last time separate population statistics were collated for Edingthorpe, as in 1935 the parish was merged.

 All Saints' Church

-Edingthorpe's church is one of Norfolk's remaining 124 Anglo-Saxon round tower churches.
-All Saints' is largely a remnant of the Fourteenth Century with evident Twelfth Century foundations, the church also features examples of a Fourteenth Century painting of Saint Christopher.
+Edingthorpe's church is one of Norfolk's remaining 124 Anglo-Saxon round tower churches and dates from the Fourteenth Century, with Twelfth Century foundations.
+All Saints' is located outside of the village on Church Lane and has been Grade I listed since 1955.

+The church also features a Fourteenth Century painting of Saint Christopher.